flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

 TODO: Remove this section if there are not any general updates.

+* Fixed issue where the memory chart could cause the connected application to hit an out of memory exception while allocating large, short-lived objects repeatedly. - [#8209](https://github.com/flutter/devtools/pull/8209)

 ## Debugger updates

 TODO: Remove this section if there are not any general updates.